 Southwoods provides permaculture design and education throughout many regions.
 We supply site assessments, ecosystem restoration, and ecological design.
-Our scale is of work is applied to villages, homesteads, farms and entire ecosystems for ecological respiration.
+Our scale of work is applied to villages, homesteads, farms and entire ecosystems for ecological restoration.
 All across North America and the tropics, Southwoods has designed living systems for residential and commercial food production.

 We offer a complete ecologically-based strategy supporting long-term harvest and resilience.
 We conduct site assessments for your future prairie oasis, dry land sanctuary, or cold climate paradise.
 Call us for information about our permaculture farming methods, or fill out the inquiry form on the contact page.

 TEXAS Weather extremes are the rule in Texas.
 Dry hot weeks are followed by heavy rains flooding parched land.
 Southwoods developed strategies to redevelop the forest ecology and canopy to create protected micro-climates for a more diverse plants community.
 The water needs to be collected and infiltrated to deep soils for long term drought support.

 Southwoods was asked to map site conditions in a subsistence village in Haiti.
 We assisted AFENBO COMMUNAUTE’, the land owner, in developing improved cultural practices and seasonal harvests.
 17 farm families live on the land and must co-produce with AFENBO through integrated cropping systems.
 Southwoods helped develop value added products and ecologically supported perennial crop systems.
 Bamboo and tree crops were added to stabilize steep slopes and divert water from the ravines back to the land.